Who We Are & What We Do

 § SIEF makes active use of social media to engage members and provide them with the latest international news in E&F and updates on the activities of the society and its working groups. § SIEF produces short films for visual communication in and about E&F to communicate with members and with a broader public.

-§ [SIEF would like to appoint a standing committee on journals of E&F, to collect and provide information about E&F journals, foster their cooperation, facilitate a network for journal editors to share experiences and pool resources, and host coordination meetings at SIEF congresses.]
+§ SIEF appoints a standing committee on journals of E&F, to collect and provide information about E&F journals, foster their cooperation, facilitate a network for journal editors to share experiences and pool resources, and host coordination meetings at SIEF congresses.

 § SIEF organizes a biennial summer school in E&F for doctoral students in cooperation with institutes of higher education in Europe, appoints a scientific committee and cooperates with the local organizer to define the theme, shape the format, outline the program, select the speakers, and admit the students.